HackerRank for Data Science

 StrataScratch provides modern solutions as well -- video solutions.
 It has over 50 video solutions on the platform to help in preparing data science interviews.

-3. Ability to Solve Problems in Both SQL and Python
+3. Ability to Solve Problems in SQL, Python, and R

 You don't need to code in a pre-selected language.
-It allows you to solve data science problems in both Python and SQL languages.
-This platform provides solutions in both SQL and Python coding languages for each data science question.
+It allows you to solve data science problems in SQL, Python, and R languages.
+This platform also provides solutions in SQL and Python coding languages for each data science question.

 4. Learn Alternative Approaches from Other User’s Solutions

 You have the ability to explore other user's solutions.
 This allows you to learn alternative approaches to solve challenges.
 It gives you the opportunity to discuss and ask the StrataScratch community about any data science question and about your code.

 HackerRank is a good tool, but their coding challenges are not enough to get you the data science job.
 Sure, you can test your coding skills there but can't get the testing environment you require to be a successful data scientist.
 If you want to get a data science job at Google, or Facebook, or any of the other big tech firms, you need a lot more than what HackerRank provides.